 If you have tinnitus (ringing in the ears) you hear a constant or intermittent ringing, buzzing, whooshing, or chirping that has no external source.
-The experience of tinnitus is different for everyone, so it’s unsurprising that tinnitus causes and types can vary considerably depending on the individual.
+The experience of tinnitus is different for everyone, so it’s unsurprising that there are considerably varying causes and types of tinnitus depending on the individual.

 What Are the Different Types of Tinnitus?

-Often surprising to learn, there are actually 4 different tinnitus types!
+Often surprising to learn, there are actually 4 different types of tinnitus!
 These four main types of tinnitus are called subjective, neurological, somatic, and objective tinnitus.

 This is the most common type of tinnitus.
 If you have subjective tinnitus, your symptoms can only be heard by you.
 Symptoms usually occur as a result of exposure to loud noise.